Author: José Carlos Gonzáles Tanaka

 Prerequisites

 To fully grasp the regime-labeling approach in this blog, it helps to have a basic familiarity with clustering methods and market regimes.
-For foundational reading, explore Markov processes and Hidden Markov Chains, and how to identify Market Regimes using Hidden Markov Models.
+For foundational reading, you can check Markov processes and Hidden Markov Chains that will serve you on understanding how to identify Market Regimes using Hidden Markov models to trade.

 What you will get: